 Yesterday I Had the Blues by Jeron Ashford Frame — A little boy explores his emotions in this gorgeously illustrated picture book.
 Yesterday he had the blues, but today he’s traded those blues for greens!
 This book explores emotions in a way that is easy for kids to understand.

 Lailah’s Lunchbox: A Ramadan Story by Reem Faruqi — Lailah has moved far away to a new school in a new country.
 She worries that her new classmates won’t understand why she won’t be eating lunch at school during the month of Ramadan.
 A wise and helpful teacher and school librarian team up to help her find a way to explain her religion and help her new friends understand and respect her beliefs.
+You can also find this book on our list of Children’s Books About Ramadan.

 My Sister, Alicia May by Nancy Tupper Ling — Rachel and Alicia are two sisters who are alike in many ways.
 However Alicia has Down Syndrome, which is sometimes hard for Rachel to deal with.
 Rachel can easily get resentful of the extra attention her sister requires, but more than anything, she loves and accepts Alicia.